zephyrproject-rtos/zephyr/doc/kernel/usermode/kernelobjects.rst

 * A bitfield indicating permissions on that object.
 All threads have a numerical ID assigned to them at build time, used to index the permission bitfield for an object to see if that thread has permission on it.
+The size of this bitfield is controlled by the :option:`CONFIG_MAX_THREAD_BYTES` option and the build system will generate an error if this value is too low.
 * A type field indicating what kind of object this is, which is some instance of :cpp:enum:`k_objects`.
 * A set of flags for that object.
 This is currently used to track